1: Christmas Tree

 Bake a heavy cake in the number of layers desired, add your desired filling between layers (frosting, fruit, cream, ganache), and cut into a cone shape.
 Cover with ganache, and working from the bottom to the top, place candy disks in rows that slightly overlap one another.

-Keep additional ganache and a food-safe paintbrush handy so you can add more ganache as adhesive when you need it.
+Keep additional ganache and a food-safe paintbrush handy so you can add more ganache as an adhesive when you need it.

 A round cake provides a great template for a wreath.
 Wreaths have a long tradition dating back to ancient times, so they are a great design to use on a cake.
 To make the wreath, follow these steps: